Root Canal Therapy in Moline, IL

 Modern dentistry has made great advances in the field of root canal therapy, and most patients are surprised at how simple the procedure is.
 You’ll be numbed with local anesthetic, so you won’t feel any pain during the procedure.
 Numbing will even relieve the pain from your trauma or infection.

-One of our doctors will remove the infected or injured nerve through a small hole placed in the top of your tooth.
+One of our dentists in Moline will remove the infected or injured nerve through a small hole placed in the top of your tooth.
 After your nerve is removed, the hole is sealed with a temporary filling and your tooth is allowed time to heal.

 After root canal therapy, your tooth is not as strong as it once was, and Dr. Jackson or Dr. Lemon may recommend that your tooth is “rebuilt” and strengthened with a dental filling or crown.
 Root canal therapy is a great way to save your tooth from extraction and preserve your root and natural tooth structure.

-Contact Our Dental Office in Moline Right Away
+Contact Our Moline, IL Dentist Office Right Away

-At LJ Dentistry, we make every effort to see our emergency patients as soon as possible.
+At LJ Dentistry, we make every effort to see patients experiencing dental emergencies in Moline as soon as possible.
 We understand how severe dental pain can be, and the importance of timely and efficient treatment in these situations.
 Don’t wait for the pain to go away on its own, and don’t hesitate to call us right away if you’re experiencing dental pain.